GetStream/stream-chat-swift/docusaurus/docs/iOS/client/audio-support/audio-playback.md

 title: Audio Playback
 ---

-The Stream Client ships with tools that enable you to playback any (supported) audio file.
+The `StreamChat` framework ships with tools that enable you to playback any (supported) audio file.

 :::note
 Audio Playback, using an instance of `AudioPlaying`, is available since version 4.32.0.